Anon-Planet/thgtoa/guide.md

 Zero-Access encryption is an added feature/companion to e2ee but is applied mainly to data at rest and not communications.

-Examples of this issue would be iMessage and WhatsApp, see the [Your Cloud backups/sync services][Your Cloud backups/sync services:] at the start of this guide.
+Examples of this issue would be iMessage and WhatsApp, see the [Your Cloud backups/sync services][Your Cloud backups/sync services] at the start of this guide.

 So again, it is best to prefer Apps/Providers that do offer Zero-Access Encryption at rest and cannot read/access any of your data/metadata even at rest and not only limited to communications.